 Earliest human activity in Greenland is thought to have commenced from 2,500 BC when it was first settled by various migratory tribes, in stark contrast to the Viking Age which most historians agreed to have commenced in the late 8th century.

-Nonetheless, given the fact that life conditions are under the extremely cold Arctic climate (with roughly 80% of the island’s total area completely ice capped) the vast majority of the first human settlers gradually perished, while the remaining survivors withdrew to live on in the proximity of the coastlines.
+Nonetheless, given the fact that life conditions on this large island have always been under the threat of the extremely cold Arctic climate (with roughly 80% of the island’s total area completely ice capped) the vast majority of the first human settlers gradually perished, while the remaining survivors withdrew to live on in the proximity of the coastlines.
 Not long after the extinction of the first wave of settlers, other migratory groups from North America arrived on Greenlandic soil.

 Greenland was not known to Europeans until circa early 10th century, when it was first spotted by a crew of Icelandic Viking explorers.
 The Greenlandic Vikings settled parts of southern and western Greenland, establishing two major colonial areas in the process known as the Eastern Settlement and Western Settlement respectively.

-The ancestors of the Inuit Greenlanders, the indigenous population of Greenland, who have been inhabiting the island to contemporary times, seemed to have migrated there later, since 1200 AD namely.
+The ancestors of the Inuit Greenlanders, the indigenous population of the island, who have been inhabiting the island to contemporary times, seemed to have migrated there later, since 1,200 AD namely.
 They have apparently originated in northwestern Greenland and migrated southward due to better climate conditions.

 The Inuits successfully survived the harsh climate conditions of the Little Ice Age whereas the early Norse settlements which were scattered along the southwestern coast disappeared, leaving the Inuit Greenlanders as the sole inhabitants of the island for certain centuries to come.
 It’s quite debatable why the Viking Age colonies in Greenland disappeared given the fact that the matter is subject to a scholarly controversy.

-The most authentic and best preserved architectural structures that date back to the Viking period in Greenland are the Hvalsey church (situated in the proximity of the small town of Qaqortoq, Kujalleq municipality, southern Greenland) and Erik the Red’s reconstructed estate Brattahlíð (located in the village of Qassiarsuk, Kujalleq municipality, southern Greenland).
+The most authentic and best preserved architectural structures that date back to the Viking period are the Hvalsey church (situated in the proximity of the small town of Qaqortoq, Kujalleq municipality, southern Greenland) and Erik the Red’s reconstructed estate Brattahlíð (located in the village of Qassiarsuk, Kujalleq municipality).
 The Norse settlement in Greenland is documented in the Icelandic sagas, most notably in Greenlanders’ saga.